 Collecting valuable user-generated content takes more than coming up with a hashtag.
-Good UGC strategy adds value to the brand and brings user experience to another level.
+A good UGC strategy adds value to the brand and brings user experience to another level.

 User-generated content doesn’t just have to live on social media channels.
 You can quickly expand its reach and value by showing it directly on your website with interactive UGC widgets.

-User-generated content platforms like EmbedSocial can help you automatically generate and display UGC in a well-crafted widget that you can publish on your website with a single line of code.
+User-generated content SaaS platforms like EmbedSocial can help you automatically generate, set up visual content curation, and display UGC in a real-time widget that you can publish on your website with a single line of code.

 EmbedSocial platform works with every CMS and popular eCommerce platform, so no matter what website builder you have, we got your back!

-Don’t sell your product – show it and let others speak about it.
-Encourage shoppers, professional content creators, influencers, and industry experts to communicate their thoughts or need for your brand in their own words and style.
-Be open to critics or attacks, and have the will to turn every negative feedback into a lesson learned.
+Don’t over-sell your product – show it and let others speak about it.
+Encourage shoppers, professional content creators, influencers, and industry experts to communicate their opinions about your brand in their own words and style.
+As a retailer, always be open to critics or attacks and have the will to turn every negative feedback into a lesson learned.

 Using UGC platforms can help you aggregate all user-generated content in one place as a powerful digital asset and competitive visual marketing.

 Embed user-generated content on your website automatically.
 Start a free trial today >

 Collect social proof & user-generated content with the #1 UGC platform